 Direct Object + Indirect Object

 Use of both pronouns to avoid repetion on speech or compleating the meaning of verbs.
 Reading and understanding a recipe,

 How to use them when followed by a personal pronoun and usuful phrases with them, like a coffee to take away please.

 Talking about our abilities, people we know or we have met and places we have visited.

 Getting familiarized with verbs that have a change in their stem when congugated.
 Like PEDIR, QUERER, DORMIR.
 Using just intuition to distinguish the three different changes and when they are requiered.

 Correct use of adverbs NADA, TAMPOCO, NINGÚN etc…

 Renting a video and a hotel room.

-Sign up to our mailing list to receive a FREE 5 part Spanish Online Course!
+Sign up to our mailing list to receive great yoga tips and offers!